jeffreysorgen/golf-club-sensors/activity.md

 * Determine whether my **GitHub Page** should be redirected to here from **tech**.jeffreysorgen.com
   - Determine whether a **BLOG** is useful
   - Enable blogging somehow, with or without repositories, to publicly document actions taken (or just this page!)
-* Jot down ideas for other projects here
-  * wind turbine ( Is the most popular product TinyML or IoT? )
-  * Continue recording _golf-swing-sensors_ progress in THIS repository
 * Not Needed: GIF of slideshow of certs, book, Arduino board, etc (not yet)
 * Not Needed: **Wiki**
 * "SWINGTASTIC"
+#
+### Jot down ideas for other projects here
+- wind turbine ( Is the most popular product TinyML or IoT? )
+- Continue recording _golf-swing-sensors_ progress in THIS repository
+- **LED glasses** which display "HIGHLND" across them
+  - **Acquire** one of the mounts/PCB boards, and maybe later design PCB myself.
+Requires Adafruit _feather_ board.
+I imagine I'd document a project just like this _golf-sensors_ one, step by step.
+Fun to imagine Patreon or YouTube connections also.
+I like the idea of offering this to fans and artists.
+Should be very fun to do, with profit potential.
+  - **INCORPORATING _KWS_** for verbal commands!
+Like, "highlnd" would display "HIGHLND" across the frame, and could do "party", "love", "hearts" (heart emojis), and with special design specs I could do ANY voice commands.
+Of course limited to device capacity.
+Maybe not for the _feather_ but another that includes a microphone and capacity for TinyML.

 #
 # Thoughts and notes

 ## Fourier